Salesforce’s Marc Benioff joins Valley notables backing Gaza’s first ever coding academy

 Said Hassan, GSG’s manager and a startup founder says the area is “facing the worst energy crisis we’ve had in Gaza, with some homes getting as little as four hours of electricity each day.”
 This is happening just as Gaza’s tech sector is gaining traction, with the first few startups actually closing investment and gaining traction.

-Local startup Mashvisor was the first ever Palastinian startup to be accepted into the 500 Startups accelerator.
+Local startup Mashvisor was the first ever Palestinian startup to be accepted into the 500 Startups accelerator.
 Another, Baskalet, participated in the Blackbox programme in the Valley.

 GSG has extended its target to $400,000, which will support the hub, and see the launch of Gaza’s first coding academy, create 22 internships for Gazans in European and U.S. tech firms, and train high school girls to code.